-For the next few nights, Draco the Dragon will be spitting out meteors, also known as shooting stars.
+The constellation Draco the Dragon will be spitting out meteors, also known as shooting stars.
 The Draconid shower is predicted to produce the greatest number of meteors on the night of October 7, but the next night might be good, too.
 Watch for them first thing at nightfall.
-Fortunately, the thin waxing gibbous moon won’t obtrude on this year’s Draconid meteor display.
+Fortunately, the thin waxing crescent moon won’t interfere with this year’s Draconid meteor display.
 In fact, the moon and planets set in the southwestern sky around nightfall, serving as a wonderful prelude to tonight’s Draconid meteor show.

-This shower produced awesome meteor displays in 1933 and 1946 – with thousands of meteors per hour seen in those years.
-Even two years ago – in October 2011 – people around the globe saw an elevated number of Draconid meteors, even though the moon was bright that night.
+The Draconid meteor shower produced awesome meteor displays in 1933 and 1946, with thousands of meteors per hour seen in those years.
+Even two years ago – in October 2011 – people around the globe saw an elevated number of Draconid meteors, despite a bright moon that night.
 European observers saw over 600 meteors per hour in 2011.

 As far as we know, nobody is calling for the Draconid meteor shower to burst into storm in 2013.
 But you never know for sure with the Draconids, so it’s worth watching out for on the moonless evenings of October 7 and 8.
-Just keep in mind that meteor showers are notorious for defying predictions, either surpassing or falling shy of expectation, so you never know for sure is to try to watch the shower.
+Just keep in mind that meteor showers are notorious for defying predictions, either surpassing or falling shy of expectation.
+The only way to know for sure is to try to watch the shower.

 Most meteor showers are named for the constellation from which the meteors radiate on the sky’s dome.
 The Draconids, however, are sometimes also called the Giacobinids, to honor the man who first sighted the comet that spawned this meteor shower.

 Michel Giacobini discovered this comet on December 20, 1900.
-Another sighting in 1913 added Zinner to the name of the comet, 21P Giacobini-Zinner.
+Another sighting in 1913 added the name Zinner to that of the comet, which thus became 21P Giacobini-Zinner.
 It is a periodic comet, which returns every 6 years and 4 months.
 Tracking this comet, and noting this October meteor shower, helped astronomers figure out how to predict meteor showers in 1915.
 The great Draconid/Giacobinid meteor storms occurred in 1933 and 1946.
 The comet returned in 1998 as well, and the Draconids picked up that year, but only to a rate of about 100 per hour.
-Then last year, 2011, observers in Europe saw over 600 Draconid meteors per hour.
+Then in 2011, observers in Europe saw over 600 Draconid meteors per hour.

 Why was the meteor shower so good in 2011?
 And why is it good in some years but not in others?
 Comet Giacobini-Zinner was at perihelion – closest to the sun – in 2011.
 Thus it was in the inner solar system, Earth’s own neighborhood.
 Meteors are debris from comets, so when a parent comet is nearby, a good meteor shower is possible.

 In 2013 – approximately two years after the comet’s 2011 perihelion (closest point to the sun) – there might be another meteor storm around the time of this shower’s peak.
 Or there might not be.

-Perhaps the rates could go up this year.
+Perhaps Draconid meteor rates will go up this year.
 Or we might see only a handful of meteors per hour.
 Under normal conditions, when astronomers speak of a meteor shower peaking, it is similar to a weather forecaster saying, “The heaviest rain/snow is predicted for such-and-such hour.”
 In other words, the prediction might not be precise, since nature is always unpredictable to a degree.
-But the rate of the meteors is higher during the peak of a meteor shower than on any other night.
+But, generally speaking, the rate of meteors falling will be higher during the peak of a meteor shower than on any other night.

 For tips on viewing meteor showers read this EarthSky article.